Bicknell's thrush: Breeding

 Bicknell's thrushes have an unusual mating system in which females mate with more than one male.
 Such a practice, known as polyandry, is not known to occur in other thrushes.
 As many as four males perform duties connected with one nest, including bringing food for the nestlings.
 It is possible that females decide to mate with more males when preys are less abundant.
 Pair formation is thought to occur after female arrival to breeding site in late May.
 The nest itself is typically a bulky cup made of twigs and moss, close to the trunk of a conifer at base of horizontal branches, usually 2 meters above ground.
 The female builds the nest alone and lay three or four eggs per clutch.
 While the incubation period is about two weeks, nestlings, fed by both parents, grow rapidly, developing in 12 days from peanut-sized hatchlings to completely feathered adult-sized birds.

+Ecology

 Ticks, blowflies, and lice are some of the parasites with which Bicknell's thrush must contend.
-The red squirrel is the main predator of eggs and nestlings, according to breeding ecology.
+The American red squirrel is the main predator of eggs and nestlings, according to breeding ecology.
 Predators confirmed to hunt nesting adults have consisted of the sharp-shinned hawk, the long-tailed weasel, and the northern saw-whet owl.
 On the nesting grounds there are at least six other predators suspected or likely to depredate nests and at least three other predators that may attacks nesting adults, to say nothing of potential predators during migration or on wintering grounds.

-Food and feeding
+Diet

 The thrush's diet consists mainly of insects, beetles and ants being the main preys.
 They also start eating wild fruits in late summer (mid-July), and continue to do so during migration, and on the wintering grounds.
 They forage on both insects and wild fruits in winter.
 They usually forage on the forest floor, but also catch flies, and glean insects from the foliage of trees.
 Individuals eating fruits on wintering ground forage higher in the tree than those eating insects.
 Foraging technique varies but Bicknell's thrush mostly searches by pausing and peering, marked by hops and short flights.
 Sometimes food scratch on the ground, especially in wintering range.